 Summary Time Line

 Apply for admission to EMU.
 Apply for admission to EMU School of Music and Dance and request an audition date.
+If you've applied but not scheduled a trial lesson, reach out to Prof. Pae to schedule one.
 Apply to take the Presidential Scholarship Exam, if eligible.
-Attend the EMUSO Orchestra festival.
 Start preparing solo repertoire for District Solo and Ensemble Festival.

 Take the Presidential Scholarship Exam, if eligible.
 Contact Prof. Pae about a trial lesson.
 Keep up the private lessons.
 Continue preparing for Solo and Ensemble.
 Practice, practice, practice (with a metronome)!

-Have a lesson with Prof. Pae.
+Contact Prof. Pae about a trial lesson.
 Visit campus.
+Participate in the EMUSO's Orchestra Festival in February.
 Perform for District and State Solo and Ensemble festivals.
 Audition for the School of Music and Dance at EMU and other schools.
 Stay in touch with Prof. Pae.